-Folk-influenced singer-songwriter Emma Kieran strives to create music that tells the stories of life’s endless ups and downs, in hopes that everyone can find a piece of themselves within her songs.
-Someone once told her that her music reminds people of their inherent goodness, and that’s something she hopes you can feel too.
-She’s been writing songs since middle school and performing for nearly that long.
-Having grown up in Colorado and now attending Grinnell College in Iowa, she’s inspired by the people and places she encounters along the way.
+Folk-influenced singer-songwriter Emma Kieran creates music that tells the stories of life’s endless ups and downs, in hopes that everyone can find a piece of themselves within her songs.
+Her music has echoes of Jewel, John Denver, Nanci Griffith, Kacey Musgraves, Colbie Caillat, Jason Mraz, Norah Jones, and Patty Griffin — some of the many singer-songwriters she has been influenced by over the years.
+Someone once told her that her music reminds people of their inherent goodness, and that’s something she hopes you will feel too.

 For the past six years, she has been honored to serve as a singer/songwriter for The Songs of Love Foundation, where she writes personalized, uplifting songs for children and teens facing challenging health situations.
 She also works as a Community Musician through Grinnell Area Arts Council, where she performs in Grinnell nursing homes.
 Since 2018, Emma has run a week-long singer-songwriter camp for young girls, where she enjoys sharing her passion for singing and songwriting to inspire others to find their voice.